virantha/bricknil/README.rst

 .. |reg|    unicode:: U+000AE ..
 REGISTERED SIGN

 BrickNil [*]_ provides an easy way to connect to and program LEGO\ |reg|
-Bluetooth hubs (including the newer 60197 and 60198 train sets) using Python on OS X and Linux.
+Bluetooth hubs (including the PoweredUp Passenger Train 60197_ and Cargo Train 60198_ sets, and the Lego Duplo Steam Train 10874_ and Cargo Train 10875_ ) using Python on OS X and Linux.
 This work was inspired by this EuroBricks_ thread, and the NodeJS Powered-Up_ library.
 It requires modern Python (designed and tested for 3.7) and uses asynchronous event programming built on top of the Curio_ async library.
-As an aside, the choice of async library is fairly arbitrary; and conceivably enabling another library such as asyncio or Trio should be straightforward.
+As an aside, the choice of async library is fairly arbitrary; and enabling another library such as asyncio or Trio should be straightforward.

 An example BrickNil program for controlling the Train motor speed is shown below: